Results

 So we have values readily available to be extracted.

 Now value can be used to query the values as shown above in the Basic Usage section.
-This works by calling the appropriate map_value defined by the optimizer model.
-By default this, employs the map_value fallback which uses optimizer_model_variable to do the mapping.
-Details on how to extend these methods for user-defined optimizer models is explained on the Extensions page.
+This works by calling the appropriate map_value defined by the transformation backend.
+By default, this employs the map_value fallback which uses transformation_variable to do the mapping.
+Details on how to extend these methods for user-defined transformation backends is explained on the Extensions page.

 We also, support call to value that use an expression of variables as input.